mesosphere/marathon/docs/docs/health-checks.md

 - The health check processes share resources with the task that they check.
 Your application definition must account for the extra resources consumed by the health checks.

-- Mesos-level health checks require tasks to listen on the loopback interface in addition to whatever interface they require.
+- Mesos-level health checks require tasks to listen on the container's loopback interface in addition to whatever interface they require.
 If you run a service in production, you will want to make sure that the users can reach it.

 #### `COMMAND` health checks